Jesus Raises Jairus’ Daughter Back To Life

 On the way to Jairus’ home, Jesus heals a woman with bleeding issues, Matthew 9:20-22 / Mark 5:25-34 / Luke 8:43-48.

-Perhaps some of Jairus’ fellow rulers of the synagogue had been embarrassed by one of themselves appealing to the humble Prophet of the poor and there seems to be a kind of calloused argument here to the effect that, ‘Look, she’s already dead, and we all know that this Teacher cannot raise the dead; why bother (with) him any further?’
+It’s possible that some of Jairus’ fellow rulers of the synagogue had been embarrassed by one of themselves appealing to the humble Prophet of the poor and there seems to be a kind of calloused argument here to the effect that, ‘Look, she’s already dead, and we all know that this Teacher cannot raise the dead, why bother with him any further?’
+Mark 5:35 / Luke 8:49.

-Whether or not this was exactly what they had in mind, that was certainly the attitude of their class.
-It is as though they had said, ‘We are already proceeding with the funeral,’ which from Mark 5:38 it is plain they were actually doing!
+Whether or not this was exactly what they had in mind, it was certainly the attitude of their class.
+It’s as though they had said, ‘we are already proceeding with the funeral,’ Matthew 9:23 / Luke 8:52, which from Mark 5:38, it is plain to see that is what they were actually doing!

-When Jesus said, ‘Don’t be afraid’, He meant, don’t fear for your daughter’s life, don’t fear the scorn of your peers, don’t fear that our purpose has been upset by this delay in healing the woman.
+When Jesus said, ‘don’t be afraid’, Luke 8:50, He means, don’t fear for your daughter’s life, don’t fear the scorn of your peers, don’t fear that our purpose has been upset by this delay in healing the woman.
 Jairus was instructed to retain his faith.

-When Jesus arrived at the house, He allowed only Peter, James, and John to follow Him into Jairus’ house, Mark 5:37.
-This marked a new milestone in Jesus’ ministry; already the abilities of these three had earned them a closer relationship with the Lord.
+When Jesus arrived at the house, He allowed only Peter, James and John to follow Him into Jairus’ house, Mark 5:37 / Luke 8:51.
+This marked a new milestone in Jesus’ ministry as already the abilities of these three had earned them a closer relationship with the Lord.

 That relationship, however, wasn’t predicated merely upon ability, but upon the role, each of these would have in the future spread of Christianity.

-James would set a grand example by being the first of the apostles to die for the faith.
-Peter would preach the first sermon.
+James would set the grand example by being the first of the apostles to die for the faith, Acts 12:1-2.
+Peter would preach the first sermon, Acts 2:4-39.
 John would be the last witness and write the fourth Gospel.

-We are surprised to find so quickly the presence of the ‘hired mourners’ who were raising such a tumult in the house of Jairus, which might be explained by supposing some further delay necessitated by the dispersal of the multitude, during which Jairus had returned home and initiated this phase of the funeral himself, but this is denied by the fact that Jairus evidently remained with Jesus.
+We are surprised to find so quickly the presence of the ‘hired mourners,’ Mark 5:38 / Luke 8:52, who were raising such a tumult in the house of Jairus, which might be explained by supposing some further delay necessitated by the dispersal of the multitude, during which Jairus had returned home and initiated this phase of the funeral himself, but this is denied by the fact that Jairus evidently remained with Jesus.

-This leaves open the possibility that preparations had been made to become effective on the daughter’s death, or the additional possibility suggested under Mark 5:35, namely, that Jairus’ peers were proceeding with the customary funeral activities, the latter being the view accepted here.
+This leaves open the possibility that advance preparations had been made to become effective on the daughter’s death, or the additional possibility suggested under Mark 5:35, namely, that Jairus’ peers were proceeding with the customary funeral activities, the latter being the view accepted here, Matthew 9:23-26.

-When Jesus says, ‘the child is not dead but asleep’ He certainly did not mean these words as a denial that the daughter’s death had actually occurred, but it was His customary language regarding death, John 11:11.
+When Jesus says, ‘the child is not dead but asleep’, Matthew 9:24 / Mark 5:39 / Luke 8:52, He certainly didn’t mean these words as a denial that the daughter’s death had actually occurred, but it was His customary language regarding death, John 11:11.

 In context, it also meant that He intended to raise her to life again.
-The attitude of the ‘professional mourners’ and the pipe players, Jeremiah 9:17 / Jeremiah 16:6 / Ezekiel 24:17 / Amos 5:16, shows conclusively that the girl’s death had indeed occurred and had been proven.
+The attitude of the ‘professional mourners’ and the pipe players, Matthew 9:23 / Jeremiah 9:17 / Jeremiah 16:6 / Ezekiel 24:17 / Amos 5:16, shows conclusively that the girl’s death had indeed occurred and had been proven.

 The scorners were put out by Jesus, the spiritual implications of this being profound and perpetual.
 Their conduct here denies any other status to them except that of hired performers at a funeral.

-Scornful laughter is never the behaviour of broken-hearted friends and relatives, John 11:13 / Acts 20:10.
+Scornful laughter is never the behaviour of broken-hearted friends and relatives, Matthew 9:24 / Mark 5:40 / Luke 8:53 / John 11:13 / Acts 20:10.
 Jesus’ questioning of the noise they were raising also supports the same conclusion.

-Both Mark and Luke record that Jesus didn’t want this miracle to be made known.
+Both Mark and Luke record that Jesus didn’t want this miracle to be made known, Mark 5:43 / Luke 8:56.
 The reason for this was simply because He didn’t want the crowds to get excited, Matthew 4:24 / Matthew 14:1 / Mark 1:28 / Mark 1:45 / Luke 5:15 / Luke 7:17.
-Nevertheless, news about the event spread throughout that region.
+Nevertheless, news about the event spread throughout that region, Matthew 9:26.

 Coffman, in his commentary, says the following.